wout/dat-docs/dat-metadata-standard.md

 ---
 # DAT Metadata Standard

 This rather technical section is intended for the CIP (Cardano Improvement Proposal).
-If you want to get started with DATs, the [Using DATs](/using-dats) guide is better suited.
+If you want to learn more about DATs, the [What's DAT](/dats) section is better suited.
 But if you want to dive deeper into the why and how you're in the right place.

 ### Copyright